edgeandnode/amp-demo/README.md

 ## Configuration

 Moving to onchain networks means switching from your local Anvil node to **published raw datasets**.
-These are maintained by The Graph and include all blocks, transactions, and logs for each supported network.
+These are maintained by Edge & Node and include all blocks, transactions, and logs for each supported network.

 **Key concept:** You don't need to run your own blockchain indexer or configure custom providers.
 Your dataset simply declares a dependency on a published raw dataset (e.g., `edgeandnode/ethereum_mainnet@0.0.1`), and Amp handles the rest.